 According to the United States Department of Agriculture you should consume at the very least the recommended dietary allowance (RDA) of carbohydrates which is 130 grams for adults 175 grams for women who are pregnant and 210 grams for women who are breastfeeding.
-According to the Dietary Guidelines for Americans 2010 women should consume 25 grams of fiber on a daily basis while men should consume 38 grams of fiber on a daily basis.
+According to the Dietary Guidelines for Americans, women should consume 25 grams of fiber daily , while men should consume 38 grams of fiber daily.

 What if I have diabetes?

-If you have diabetes you should see a doctor or dietitian who can help you plan meals to control your blood sugar.
-Though your daily carbohydrate requirements are the same as those for someone without diabetes it's important to avoid eating too many carbohydrates in one sitting.
-The American Diabetes Association suggests that you should limit your intake to about 45 to 60 grams of carbohydrates at each meal.
+If you have diabetes, you should see a doctor or dietitian who can help you plan meals to control your blood sugar.
+Though your daily carbohydrate requirements are the same as those for someone without diabetes, it's important to avoid eating too many carbohydrates in one sitting.
+The American Diabetes Association suggests you should limit your intake to about 45 to 60 grams of carbohydrates at each meal.